Australian Energy Sector Cyber Security Framework (AESCSF)vsISO 27001:2022

 What are the compliance gaps when mapping Australian Energy Sector Cyber Security Framework (AESCSF) to ISO 27001:2022?

-23 Australian Energy Sector Cyber Security Framework (AESCSF) controls have no direct equivalent in ISO 27001:2022.
-The highest concentration of gaps is in Risk Management with 15 unmapped controls.
+30 Australian Energy Sector Cyber Security Framework (AESCSF) controls have no direct equivalent in ISO 27001:2022.
+The highest concentration of gaps is in Event and Incident Response, Continuity of Operations with 4 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between Australian Energy Sector Cyber Security Framework (AESCSF) and ISO 27001:2022?

-The domain with the highest gap count is Risk Management (15 gaps).
+The domain with the highest gap count is Event and Incident Response, Continuity of Operations (4 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources